 The components of customer experience

 Every step in the customer journey, from the first impression to repeat purchases, is significant.
+Any pain point a customer may experience with your company, whether that be on your site on with a service representative, is going to have an impact.
 A grouchy customer service representative can totally wipe out the week’s worth of hard work a salesperson invested to convince the customer to give your company a test drive.

 How to improve the customer experience

 How things look and how they work aren’t separate in the mind of the consumer.
 Unless you’re an art dealer, they don’t come to your website to admire the photographs and illustrations.
 Your visitors come with a goal in mind (typically to learn about or purchase certain products or services, then to purchase/convert), and they’ll mentally rate your business according to how well you help them accomplish that goal.

 Solid visual design and experiences create trust.
 If that trust is broken (or never established in the first place), the barrier to overcome that negative impression is significant.
 It forces all other areas of a brand’s site to work that much harder to rebuild trust.

 Consider this list of best-practice tips we use to refocus ecommerce sites on creating great customer experience:

 - Make sure your visual design reinforces authority, trust, and service.
 Strive for an effective design and be wary of over-design.
 The simpler the design, the better the experience is going to be for your customers.

 - Optimize your business around your best prospects.
 Everyone isn’t your customer.
 Focusing your strategy around meeting the needs of your target audience will avoid attracting unqualified prospects to your website.

 - Don’t crowd your website pages with jargon and marketing.
 Use it to highlight products your best customers are buying, images that inspire, and content that is actually consumed.